FacultadInformatica-LinkedData/Curso2020-2021/HandsOn/Group16/selfAssessmentHandsOn2.md

 * Modified _csv-shortened.csv_ document in order to restore _date_ column, which was lost in the shortening process.
 ### v5
 * Included _Magnitude_ entity, used for identifying each magnitude with its name and code.
+### v6
+* Added _District_ and _Street_ entities, as well of their corresponding data and object properties, in order to accomplish the linking of the data with other datasources.